feddieminas/flask_basket_players/README.md

 Additional plans to be implemented in the future would be :

+- Login Form EmailJS forgot password.
+- Horizontal bar chart group by player's position also rather than existing overall.
 - Make deleting a player more flexible rather than having to go to the edit player to achieve it.
-- Login Form add minimum characters and an EmailJS forgot password.
+- Insert table pagination, displaying fifteen players per page.
 - More python data scientific
   - Insert a text area field for a guest to comment per individual player, if interested.
 Extract most common words with various players and plot categorical charts.
-  - Make virtual spend calculation more python data scientific and use category birth region, discipline and virtual spend fo anything regressed or classified.
+  - Make virtual spend calculation more algorithmic and use category birth region, discipline and virtual spend fo anything regressed or classified.

 ### Features Left to Implement

 - Reorder the Table Summary for name to be at the first column and in absolute position.
 Therefore when one scrolls horizontally, it has a clearer picture of the focused player.
 Currently the row is highlighted in beight green and is a helper.
 - Add a category list for people to be able to add more favorite disciplines from the already existing ones.
-- Fit a number percentage discrete label text on pie chart, two decimal points on rating and virtual times (currently fits one decimal).
+- Highlight number percentage when hovering on each arc at the pie chart, possibility of two decimal points on rating and virtual times at player forms (currently fits a decimal).

 ## Technologies Used